 If you were arrested for possession, transportation, or sales of such opiates, you need an experienced opiate defense lawyer to fight for your rights.
 Hackensack opioid possession and distribution defense lawyer Adam M. Lustberg has over a decade of experience representing individuals accused of drug crimes.
 Mr. Lustberg will leave no stone unturned while defending you in your case.
 Depending on your situation, Mr. Lustberg will advise you as to the strength of the prosecutor’s case against you and the viability of particular defenses.

 Contact The Lustberg Law Offices at (201) 880-5311 for a no-cost, confidential consultation to discuss your situation and develop an effective plan to protect your rights.

 Committed to providing clients with individual attention and crafting personalized defense strategies based on the facts of the case.

 Opioids have the ability to produce a morphine-like effect on your body and are usually prescribed to relieve bodily pain.
 The relief of pain can generate euphoric experience, which is often attributed for the attraction by recreational users.
 Types of opioids include, but are not limited to:

 In Hackensack and elsewhere in New Jersey, it is against the law to possess opiates for personal use without a valid prescription.
 The penalties for being in possession of an opiate often depends on the type and amount of the opiate involved in the alleged violation.
 Possession convictions can incur large monetary fines and significant periods of incarceration.
-This is why it makes sense to contact Hackensack opioid defense lawyer Adam Lustberg.
+This is why it makes sense to contact Hackensack criminal defense lawyer Adam M. Lustberg.
 He can review the facts of your case, explain your options, and advise you of the viability of specific defenses for your particular case.
-Contact The Lustberg Law Offices today to learn more.

 Common Forms of Opioid Violations Include: